 Components of strong ecommerce brand

 1. Distinct visual identity.
 Consistent typography, color, photography style, design language.
 When buyers see your ads, packaging, and website, they should know it is you within 1 second.
+(See Google's SEO Starter Guidefor the official documentation.)

 2. Clear point of view.
 What does your brand believe?
 What do you stand against?
 Brands without a POV blend in.
-Brands with strong POVs polarize — and the buyers who love you become evangelists.
+Brands with strong POVs polarize, and the buyers who love you become evangelists.

 3. Customer experience excellence.
 Unboxing, packaging, customer service, return process.
 Every touchpoint either reinforces or erodes brand.